The Shaman Leveling Guide

 - Fishing – Kick back and goof off after a few dozen quests, dungeons, or battlegrounds.

-- Mining – Breaking ore out of rock nodes builds big muscles, so your Stam increases to a max of 120 in Cata and 480 in M of P.
+- Mining – Breaking ore out of rock nodes builds big muscles, so your Stam increases to a max of 480 in M of P.

-- Herbalism – Pick flowers and gain a self heal (yawn) and a haste effect (nice, it’s 240 Haste rating in Cata and 480 in M of P.)
+- Herbalism – Pick flowers and gain a self heal (yawn) and a haste effect (nice, it’s 2880 Haste for 20 seconds with a 2 min cooldown at 90.)

 - Skinning – With the bazillions of critters in WoW it’s easy to gather many stacks of skins.
 Might as well take advantage.
-This also increases your crit rating by 80 points in Cata and 320 in M of P.
+This also increases your crit rating by 480 points in M of P.

 Ok, so you have enough gold:

-All of the crafting professions are good for about 80 Stat points through their self-only enchants or items, and a lot more in Mists of Pandaria.
+All of the crafting professions are good for about 320 Stat points through their self-only enchants or items.
 Depending on your spec that will be either Int or Agility.
-With the new Epic gems (from 4.3) you get +50 to your best stat, which might make Blacksmithing the best profession (two extra gems slots) if you have to squeeze our every last bit of min/mix.
-You might find the price of those gems to be a bit steep, though… The situation in Mists of Pandaria will be similar.
+Blacksmithing might be the best profession with its two extra gems slots if you have to squeeze our every last bit of min/mix.
+You might find the price of those gems to be a bit steep, though… Engineering has that nice cooldown and a lot of fun toys.

-- Leatherworking – Bracer enchant adds 130 to your best stat, 500 in M of P, which is much nicer than the next best enchant.
+- Leatherworking – Bracer enchant adds 500 to you best stat, which is much nicer than the next best enchant.
 You’ll be able to make your own mail armor, including PvP gear at high levels.

-- Engineering – Besides various nifty gadgets, the Synapse Springs widget adds 480 (2940 in M of P) to your best stat for 10 seconds, which is awesome for burst.
+- Engineering – Besides various nifty gadgets, the Synapse Springs widget adds 1940 to your best stat for 10 seconds, which is awesome for burst.

-- Inscription – You get some nice shoulder enchants: one adds 130 Ag, the other 130 Int, and they’re good for 520 in M of P.
+- Inscription – You get some nice shoulder enchants: and they’re good for 520 Int/Ag in M of P. Inscription provides all of the shoulder enchants, the other rep or vendor enchants are gone.

-- Jewelcrafting – You can create three gems that add 67 points each to your favorite stat, rather then the usual 40.
-This gives you 81 total bonus to that stat.
+- Jewelcrafting – You can create two gems that add 320 points each to your favorite stat, rather then the usual 160.
+This gives you 320 total bonus points to that stat.

 - Tailoring – Cloak enchants can add occasionally add a lot of either Int or AP